-A lifetime mortgage is a type of equity release where a loan is secured against a property and the provider then lends a percentage of its value in the form of tax-free cash.
-This cash can be paid out either in a lump sum or gradually via monthly instalments.
+A lifetime mortgage is a type of equity release where a loan in the form of a mortgage is secured against a property and the provider then lends a percentage of its value in the form of tax-free cash.
+This cash lump sum can be paid out either in a lump sum or through a drawdown facility.
 You are charged interest on the loan but unlike an ordinary mortgage, you do not need to make any monthly repayments, unless you want to.
 With a lifetime mortgage, you can decide whether you repay all, some, or none of the interest over the life of your plan at the outset.

-There are no set term or repayment dates for a lifetime mortgage, the loan plus interest continues until the equity release plan comes to an end in later life which is usually when you pass away or move into long-term care.
-At this point, the property is sold to repay the original sum borrowed, plus any interest that’s accrued.
+There is no set term or repayment dates for a lifetime mortgage, the loan plus interest continues until the equity release plan comes to an end in later life which is usually when the last surviving borrower moves into long-term care or passes away.
+At this point, the property is often sold to repay the original sum borrowed, plus any interest that has accrued.

-At Bower, we value an honest approach and are always transparent with our customers to ensure that they receive straightforward, unbiased, expert advice on what equity release products, schemes and mortgages are best for their own individual circumstances.
+At Bower Home Finance, we value an honest approach and are always transparent with our customers to ensure that they receive straightforward, unbiased, expert advice on what equity release products, schemes and mortgages are best for their own individual circumstances.

-Here we have listed some of the pros and cons of lifetime mortgages, so you can make an informed decision that’s right for you.
+Here we have listed some of the pros and cons of lifetime mortgages, so you can make an informed decision that is right for you.

 Advantages

-- Lifetime Mortgages allows you to access tax-free cash to spend on the lifestyle you want.
+- Lifetime mortgages allow you to release tax free cash to spend on the lifestyle you want.

-- Lump sum or a drawdown facilities are available on a lifetime mortgage plan.
+- Lump sum or drawdown facilities are available on a lifetime mortgage plan.

 Disadvantages